emfcamp/badge-2024-documentation/docs/hexpansions/creating-hexpansions.md

 **A hexpansion must be 1mm thick!** If it's any other thickness, it will not fit the port, and it will not work.
 The connector itself specifies a 0.1mm tolerance for thickness.

 You can make a hexpansion by cutting out a shape out of any sufficiently stiff non-conductive material.
-The simplest hexpansion is a piece of 1mm cardstock cut into a particular shape.
+The simplest hexpansion is a piece of 1mm card stock cut into a particular shape.

 If you're laser-cutting a hexpansion out of plastic, note that _cast_ acrylic sheet can vary quite a lot in thickness. _Extruded_ acrylic sheet has better dimensional tolerance and is recommended for building hexpansions.